Ever play, which one of these things is not like the others?

 Staff training to identify insulation issues

 Knowing regional variations in building codes and common construction materials is an absolutely critical piece of intelligence when it comes to accurately applying ISO Construction Class.
 Verisk’s 400 field inspectors undergo hours of rigorous training on just these regional nuances.
 The roughly 60 training sessions also include courses on sprinkler system design, alarm, and electrical systems.
 Field staff performance is reviewed regularly to ensure high performance.
-(To learn more about the experience of our field staff, check this out.)

 3. Tilt-wall buildings and related roofing materials